Post Marathon Recovery Specialists

 - Active recovery.
 This involves returning to exercises such as cycling, swimming and strength training.
 These exercises increase blood flow while keeping your muscles and joints from locking up.

 - Electric muscle stimulation.
-Administered by a trained PT specialists in Brooklyn, a handheld device passively activates your muscles, which works to lower any inflammation and elevate your blood flow.
+Administered by a trained PT specialist in Brooklyn, a handheld device passively activates your muscles, which works to lower any inflammation and elevate your blood flow.
 Electric muscle stimulation causes no stress to your tendons or joints.

 - Psychological recovery.
 As important as your physical recovery is your mental and emotional recovery.
 Taking time out to rest from all activities gives you peace of mind and a much-needed psychological recharge.